 Conversely, if you are a firm believer of anti-consumerism or a Marie Kondo fan who refuses to taint your minimalist home with additional clutter, check your coverage.
 You could be over-insured and paying for things you do not need.

-#TiqOurWord Enjoy flexible and comprehensive coverage options with Tiq Home Insurance, where you can insure renovations for up to S$1,000,000 and your home contents for up to S$150,000!
+#TiqOurWord Enjoy flexible and comprehensive coverage options with Tiq Home Insurance, where you can insure renovations for up to S$1,000,000 and your home contents (such as personal belongings and furniture) for up to S$150,000!